LEGION

 Shipyard

-Took: Wave-based execution, max 3 tasks per plan constraint, atomic commits per completed plan.
+Took: Wave-based execution, configurable per-plan task cap, atomic commits per completed plan.

 Left behind: 29 commands, checkpoint/rollback system, complex hook infrastructure